CLOSER-Cohorts/training-development/HUN-REN/managing-questions.md

 ```

-This can be used to identify all items from a specific agency eg to differentiate between different data collectors.
+This can be used to identify all items from a specific agency e.g. to differentiate between different data collectors.

+---

 ## Generic DDI structures (basedOn)